Old school tattoos.

 With a guest artist that's usually around 150 euro.

-If you book in via e-mail , you will receive an automatic e-mail with a payment button.
+If you go through email books, you will receive an automatic email with a payment button.

-Via this button you will go to our deposit section and you can pay online.
+This button will take you to our advance payment page, and you can pay online.

 If you book in via the reception, you will have to pay the deposit in the shop.
 This is possible with cash, card or an Inksane gift voucher.